You may think your network is secure, but how do you know you’re really safe from certain threats?

 - OpenVAS Free and open-source tool that offers detailed security auditing specifically for Linux environments.

-- Metasploit One of the most popular open-source penetration testing software on the market today.
+- Metasploit One of the most popular open-source penetration testing tools on the market today.

 - Netwrix Auditor Monitoring and configuration changes, permissions groups, and risk analysis across large networks.